Hey y’all! Are you like me and constantly search for the perfect carry on bag? Well, I think I might have found just the bag!

 Check out Away, a new travel company offering beautifully designed luggage that’ll make our travels easier.
 The Carry-On even has a charger in case you can’t find a plug in the airport.
 We’ve all had that problem, haven’t we?
 I’m most impressed with their lifetime guarantee!

 Away is a company started by two women who had an idea about what it would take to make a great suitcase.
-I’ll be rolling their international sized Carry-On through Germany and Austria next month, so check out my new wheels on my Instagram feed!
+I’ll be rolling their international sized Carry-On through Germany and Austria next month, so check out where I’m going with my new wheels on my Instagram feed!